FROM ESCALATION BACK TO STRATEGIC GOALS

 • high cost of a mistake

-Usually, after a series of interviews, we hold internal meetings where we discuss our feelings while working with the client and our dynamics of interaction.
-This is an important stage, because when working with a client, our team of consultants has the same process of interaction as the client's team.
-This is called a parallel process.
-Thanks to the analysis of our dynamics, we can see what we were not told in the interview
+Usually, after a series of interviews, we hold internal meetings where we discuss our feelings while working with the client and our dynamics.
+It is important because when working with a client, our team of consultants has the same process of interaction as the client's team, so called "parallel process".
+Through this analysis, we can see what we were not told in the interviews

-To distinguish the client's dynamics from our own, we observe behaviors that are atypical for us and reflect on how they relate to the client's request
+To distinguish the client's dynamics from our own, we observe behaviours that are atypical for us and reflect on how they relate to the client's challenge

 Corrected each other's mistakes